katharinapagel/OMM_Meme-Editor/README.md

 ## Learn More

-This is a fun 5 hour project inspired by imgur.
-Built with React and Bootstrap.

-You can add top and bottom text to a meme-template, move the text around and can save the image by downloading it.
+This is a project for the OMM LMU course.
+This meme editor allows the user to create memes.